 Critical introduction to contemporary issues and debates in media and society.
 Offered every semester.
-Pre- or co-requisite Core A2.
+Applies to Core E. Pre- or corequisite Core A2.

 Qualitative and quantitative approaches to media content and audiences, with special emphasis on violence and stereotyping.

+Prerequisite: MS 223 or permission of instructor.
 Advanced news reporting.
 Research, interviewing, analysis, writing and editing advanced journalism stories.
-Offered every semester.
 Limited enrollment.
-Prerequisite: MS 223 or permission of instructor.

 The diversity of the African continent as seen through the eyes of its filmmakers.
 Weekly viewings and discussions will be informed by critical literature on African film and its place in the West and the developing world.
 Cross Listed with: FREN-250.

+Prerequisite: MS-102 or MS 200 or permission of instructor.
 History and analysis of documentary film and video.
-Prerequisite: MS 102 or MS 200.

 An introduction to the study of popular culture that is interdisciplinary in its approach.
 Popular culture is understood here to mean those areas of cultural production and consumption made and consumed by mass publics.
 The overview of issues offered in this class is not intended to be comprehensive; rather its goal is to establish a new framework for thinking about culture and the arts generally, and in relation to popular culture in particular.
 Particular emphasis is placed on an overview of aesthetic theory in relation to the history and philosophy of art, which is then applied systematically to case studies in contemporary media culture.